thi-ng/umbrella/packages/rstream/README.md

 ## Conceptual differences to RxJS

-(No value judgements implied - there's room for both approaches!)
+(No value judgments implied - there's room for both approaches!)

 -   Streams are not the same as Observables: I.e. stream sources are NOT (often just cannot) re-run for each new sub added.
 Only the first sub is guaranteed to receive **all** values.
-Subs added at a later time MIGHT not receive earlier emitted values, but only the most recent emitted and any future values)
+Subs added at a later time MIGHT not receive earlier emitted values, but only the most recent emitted and any future values
 -   Every subscription supports any number of subscribers, which can be added/removed at any time
--   Every unsubscription recursively triggers upstream unsubscriptions (provided a parent has no other active child subscriptions)
+-   Depending on configuration options, every unsubscription recursively triggers upstream unsubscriptions (provided a parent has no other active child subscriptions)
 -   Every subscription can have its own transducer transforming incoming values (possibly into multiple new ones)
 -   Transducers can create streams themselves (only for `merge()` / `sync()`)
--   Transducers can cause early stream termination and subsequent unwinding
+-   Transducers can cause early stream termination and subsequent unwinding for its parent and downstream subscriptions.
 -   Values can be manually injected into the stream pipeline / graph at any point
--   Every Stream also is a subscription
+-   Unhandled errors in a subscription will move the subscription into an error state and cause unsubscription from parent (if any).
--   Unhandled errors in subscriptions will move subscription into error state and cause unsubscription from parent (if any).
     Unhandled errors in stream sources will cancel the stream.
--   _Much_ smaller API surface since most common & custom operations can be solved via available transducers.
-Therefore less need to provide specialized functions (map / filter etc.) and more flexibility in terms of composing new operations.
+-   _Much_ smaller API surface, since most common & custom operations can be solved via available transducers.
+Therefore there's less of a need to provide specialized functions (map / filter etc.) and gain more flexibility in terms of composing new operations.
 -   IMHO less confusing naming / terminology (only streams (producers) & subscriptions (consumers))